Essential Real Estate Forms and Documents for Massachusetts Home Sellers

 What is the importance of an appraisal in the selling process?

-An appraisal finds out your home’s market value, affecting pricing and negotiation.
+An appraisal determines your home’s market value, which affects pricing and negotiation.
 Lenders often need this for buyer financing approval.
-It gives a benchmark for your property’s worth compared to similar homes nearby.
+It also gives a benchmark for your property’s worth compared to similar homes nearby.

 What steps should I take to prepare for closing day in Massachusetts?